yoe/fosdemvideo/README.md

 * mail devroom managers and/or volunteers on friday again:
  * mail them again on friday
  * repeat infos, point out cheat sheets (attach them now?)
- * decide first: and then: include rsync howto in room cheatsheets(?)
+ * decide first: and then: create separate cheat sheet for rsync
  * give that info to markvandenborre too, so he can spam volunteers from volunteers.fosdem.org
  * review login url: "https://penta.fosdem.org/user/new account/"
   * currently the cheat sheet has the github repo url instead... :/